frederatic/DistanceCOVIDSentiment/README.md

 The codes are numbered in order:
 1. Cleans the tweets as described in the paper
 2.
-    1. Geotags tweets from [COVID-19](https://github.com/echen102/COVID-19-TweetIDs) with location info
+    1. Geotags tweets from [COVID-19](https://github.com/echen102/COVID-19-TweetIDs) with location info from the [GeoNames](http://www.geonames.org/) database
-    2. Geotags tweets from [GeoCov19](https://ieee-dataport.org/open-access/geocov19-dataset-hundreds-millions-multilingual-covid-19-tweets-location-information) with location info
+    2. Geotags tweets from [GeoCov19](https://ieee-dataport.org/open-access/geocov19-dataset-hundreds-millions-multilingual-covid-19-tweets-location-information) with location info from GeoCov19 itself
     3. Merge and organize the 2 datasets
 6. Compute the spatial distance of each tweet to the nearest country infected by COVID
 7. Compute the sentiment of each tweet using the VADER package